jyggorath/phst-writeup/4 første påskedag/README.md

 4. Voilà [(screenshot)](howto_decrypt_3.png).

 ### Finding the document
 As stated earlier, the HTTPS traffic is primarily to Twitter, Google, yr.no and nrk.no.
-After decrypting the HTTPS traffic, it is appearent that all this originates from the user visiting and browsing yr.no.
+After decrypting the HTTPS traffic, it is apparent that all this originates from the user visiting and browsing yr.no.
 The Google traffic is Google search traffic from the autocomplete when he/she first types the address, as well as Google Analytics, and the requests to Twitter and nrk.no are both related to yr.no as well.

-Combing through the browsing looking for something that could look like a flag did not imediatly yield any results.
+Combing through the browsing looking for something that could look like a flag did not immediately yield any results.
 When faced with such issues, I have learned to go back and re-read the task description.
 Doing so, I found the following clue:
 >Flaggformat: PHST{Tittel i dokument}
 *(English: Flag format: PHST{Title in document})*